hadihafizi/InhibRichClubDyn/README.md

 # HiDegDyn
-This is the toolbox I used to investigate RC Dynamics
+This is the toolbox I used to investigate HiDeg Dynamics

+More detailed descriptions to be written later ...